Chancellor Professor of English Emeritus

 Background and Research and Teaching Interests

 My undergraduate degree is from Lawrence University; my M.A. and Ph.D. are from the University of Chicago.
 I also studied at the Sorbonne.
 My main research interests have been in Victorian poetry, especially the nefariously subversive Algernon Charles Swinburne (1837-1909).
-Here's my favorite poem by ACS: text; movie.
+Here's my favorite poem by ACS: text; video.